HotelsByDay Review: Is It Your Best Option for Booking a Microstay Hotel Room?

 Bottom Line on HotelsByDay

 HotelsByDay has been in business for years and seems to come with a mostly positive (if not limited) online customer reputation.
-And while we didn’t book any rooms through their website or app during our research, we found them aesthetically appealing and easy to use.
+We found HotelsByDay aesthetically appealing and easy to use.

 However, regardless of the service you’re using, keep in mind that you could pay significantly more per hour by booking a room for the day, compared to reserving the same room overnight.
 Here are three examples chosen at random from the HotelsByDay website: